gjpelletier/stepAIC/README.md

 **Advantages of Stacking Regression**

-– Utilizes the strengths of multiple models.
+– Utilizes the strengths of multiple models
-– Helps mitigate overfitting or underfitting.
+– Helps mitigate overfitting or underfitting
-– Works well for datasets with nonlinear relationships.
+– Works well for datasets with nonlinear relationships

 ### Comparison of Stepwise, Lasso, Ridge, and Elastic Net